Rodents in florida

 Pest Library

 Rodents are dirty, stinky, and destructive food thieves who destroy as much as 20% of the world’s food supply each year and bring a host of health issues along with them.
-In the fall, we tend to have more pressure of rodents entering homes as the weather cools.
+In the fall, we tend to have more pressure from rodents entering homes as the weather cools.

 House Mouse